Academy of Champions: Soccer: Gameplay

 Academy of Champions has a main story mode and a supplemental quick-play mode to allow the user to play a single match by themselves or with a friend.
 The story mode takes place at Brightfield Academy, a magical soccer academy featuring Pelé and Mia Hamm in cartoon form as the masters of the academy.
 The player is tasked with putting together a five player soccer team to compete in the academy's soccer league.
 The user can improve his team by recruiting other players outside of his starting five and by training his players with minigames.
-Characters from other Ubisoft franchises such as the Rayman, Prince of Persia, Raving Rabbids and Assassin's Creed appear as help and opponents to the characters.
+Characters from other Ubisoft franchises such as Rayman, Prince of Persia, Raving Rabbids and Assassin's Creed appear as help and opponents to the characters.

 The game uses little motion controls; the A and B buttons on the Wii Remote are used to pass and kick, and other actions are handled by the D-pad on the Wii Remote and the controls on the Nunchuk.
 The minigames are drills in between matches that help the player hone certain skills.
 One minigame makes use of the Wii Balance Board to dribble around obstacles, and the game features limited Wii MotionPlus support.
 The quick-play option is limited to two people, and there is no online multiplayer.